esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 ## How do LLMs work?
 So, how is it that you can chat with a model and receive responses that seem almost human?
 The answer lies in the architecture and training of Large Language Models (LLMs), which are powered by advanced neural networks that understand, generate, and even translate human language with surprising accuracy.

-At the core of LLMs lies a framework known as the **transformer**; a concept we already encountered in the previous episode.
+At the core of LLMs lies a framework known as the **transformer**; a concept already encountered in the previous episode.
 Transformers allow these models to process vast amounts of text and learn the structure and nuances of language.
 This setup enables LLMs not only to answer questions but also to predict, complete, and even generate coherent text based on the patterns they've learned.

 LLMs are trained on large text datasets and later fine-tuned on specific tasks, which helps them adapt to a wide range of applications, from conversation to text classification.
 The result?
 A model that can chat, summarize, translate, and much more—all by leveraging these core mechanisms.
 LLM's rely on the following key concepts: